-In the early 1980s, women began seeking Elsie’s care and assistance at their home births.
+In the early 1980s, people began seeking Elsie’s care and assistance at their home births.
 During this time, midwifery had no legal status in Ontario.
-Women had to find their own midwife, check her credentials, and pay for her services.
-Midwives did not yet have hospital privileges, so home birth was the only option for women seeking midwifery care prior to 1994.
+People had to find their own midwife, check their credentials, and pay for services.
+Midwives did not yet have hospital privileges, so home birth was the only option for those seeking midwifery care prior to 1994.

 During this same time, Director of Nursing at Conestoga College, Patricia Legault, became acquainted with Elsie.
-Pat had a strong interest in promoting woman-centred maternity care and believed strongly in women having access to midwifery care.
+Pat had a strong interest in promoting family-centred maternity care and believed strongly in access to midwifery care for all.

 In 1983, Pat and Elsie convened a meeting of persons interested in establishing a community-based board to promote access to midwifery services, a free-standing birthing home, and the recognition of midwifery as a regulated health profession in Ontario.